 Grace Renford (the haunting Diana Hyland) plays a wealthy and beautiful socialite who longs to meet the man of her dreams.
 Someone who will love her for who she is and not the money and status that is her legacy.
 The lonely Grace answers an ad in a spiritualist magazine where she begins to correspond with a young man named Keith Holloway (Jeremy Slate).

 He is an engineer who does his work in Bolivia, or so he says.
-When he comes to the states to meet Grace for the first time, she has rented a modest apartment and pretends that she is just an ordinary working class girl.
-Minnie (Mildred Dunnock) acts as guardian to the lost waif, and knows something isn’t quite right with this man.
+When he comes to the States to meet Grace for the first time, she has rented a modest apartment and pretends that she is just an ordinary working-class girl.
+Minnie (Mildred Dunnock) acts as guardian to the lost waif and knows something isn’t quite right with this man.
 But when Grace and Keith get engaged, she tells him about her true identity.
-Keith insists that he is not interested in her money, and that he has his own business ventures in Bolivia.
+Keith insists that he is not interested in her money and that he has his own business ventures in Bolivia.
 Keith returns to South America, planning on having Grace join him soon.
 But Grace gets a telegram saying that he has been killed in a mining accident.

 Sent into the world of spreading grief, Grace turns to spiritualism and mysticism to find a way to contact her lost love.
 Thus appears Dr.Shankara (Abraham Sofaer) who can connect Grace with her dead love.
 Wanting to shed her worldly goods, she gives away her possessions to the Dr and his temple.
 But Minnie suspects that Keith is very much alive and that a scam has been going on with the doctor for years.
 Minnie tries to intervene with disastrous results!

-Felicia Farrplays the sexy Marcia Fowler who accuses the neighborhood thug Roy Bullock (Bruce Dern) of not only playing peeping tom, but sexually harassing her.
+Felicia Farr plays the sexy Marcia Fowler who accuses the neighborhood thug Roy Bullock (Bruce Dern) of not only playing peeping tom but sexually harassing her.
 Roy is a tightly wound teen filled with angst and rage and could possibly be a psychopath while we’re at it.
-He denies it, when confronted by Marcia’s husband.
+He denies it when confronted by Marcia’s husband.
 (David White)

 Marcia does appear to be self-absorbed, neglecting to pay enough attention to her stepson.
 But when the obscene phone calls begin, Marcia convinces her hubby to confront Roy about it, who tells him she’s just looking for attention.
 When Roy Fowler goes away on a business trip he challenges Marcia calling her a tease and a lousy wife and mother, the way his own mother had failed.
 Okay, so the angry boy has mother issues.
 Things get out of hand when Marcia begins to feel threatened and takes out a gun.
 But is everything as it seems!

 Kim Hunter is stunning as a ruthless woman who has no conscience and borders on the sociopathic.
-At the end of WWII, Adelaide exploits the grief and loss of surviving members of family to act as a spiritual medium.
+At the end of WWII, Adelaide exploits the grief and loss of surviving members of the family to act as a spiritual medium.
 She earns a nice living by taking money from these grieving people, claiming to ease their suffering by connecting them with their lost loved ones.
 Gene Lyons plays Adelaide’s bunko buddy Robert who helps set up the patsies for the taking.

 The is nothing more heinous than bilking grieving families of soldiers killed in battle out of their money pretending that she can communicate with them.